 Description: 4 foot star of yarn (metal base)

-Location: storefront window of Pizza Place, 43 Broad Street, Westerly RI
+Location: storefront window 25 High Street, Westerly RI

 Artist: Alana Almonte of Anchored Soul Art, Cranston, RI